lcgiuntoli/Thesis-Ideas-/CANE-Outline.md

 3. Process: what figures appear in ἱστ scholia?
 What sources are cited?
 4. Sources: overwhelmingly lit. works or works on mythology
     - Chronology: literary works *before* Aristarchus
 5. Mythological figures?
 Is it possible to generalize?
+(Characters outside *Iliad*?)

 Discuss process (What-How-Why)